borisrepl/boris/README.md

 When Boris starts, you will be at the `boris>` prompt.
 PHP code you enter at this prompt is evaluated.
 If an expression spans multiple lines, Boris will collect the input and then evaluate the expression when it is complete.
+Press CTRL-C to clear a multi-line input buffer if you make a mistake.
 The output is dumped with `var_dump()`.

     boris> $x = 1;
     int(1)